 3. Use strong, unique passwords

-Never use identical passwords across multiple accounts.
+The third thing you can do to protect your identity is never to use identical passwords across multiple accounts.
 Instead, create strong, unique passwords for every login you use.

 4. Only use Wi-Fi with a VPN